Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 F-statistic:  1007 on 1 and 998 DF,  p-value: < 2.2e-16
 ```

-Summarising, we learned the following: Assuming the "true" expectation of a player wouldn't change over the course of a season, a `0.002` play-level R-squared number leads to a year-to-year R-squared number of `0.5` if a season consists of of roughly `500` player for each player.
+Summarising, we learned the following: Assuming the "true" expectation of a player wouldn't change over the course of a season, a `0.002` play-level R-squared number leads to a year-to-year R-squared number of `0.5` if a season consists of of roughly `500` plays for each player.
 However, in reality, the expectation of a player changes over the course of a longer timefame for several reasons, hence to actual year-to-year R-squared is a bit lower.
 This effect becomes more stronger when looking at longer timeframes.

 This shows us two things:
 * Play-to-play R-squared must be tiny.
 If not, they would lead to unrealistic year-to-year R-squared numbers that we will never see.
 * Looking at longer timeframes increases the R-squared number, but the effect that the initial expectation gets more wrong over time sets a cap for the R-squared number.

+Whenever someone complains about tiny R-squared numbers on the play level, you can refer to this article.

+If you ran my code examples in your own R console, you might have noticed  that you got slightly different R-squared numbers.
+In fact, I had to run these example three or four times until falling on a R-squared number close enough to the theoretical mark.
+What does this mean?
+Well, it mostly means what should make us all very cautious when reporting R-squared numbers:

+**R-squared numbers come with uncertainty!**

+In other words, if we could've run the last ten NFL season in 1000 parallel universes, the year-to-year R-squared number of every metric would be different in each of these universe.
+But how large are these differences?
+Is the uncertainty large?
+And since we can observe only one reality, how meaningful is an observed difference of R-squared numbers between two metrics?